Dependency Injection

 ];

-We can use @Inject to inject smtp_host and smtp_port into class properties.
+At this point, we can inject smtp_host and smtp_port into the class properties using @Inject.

 <?php